GOP senator hopes to issue election subpoenas within 2 weeks | Times Leader

 “We’re really interested in the outcome, whether our elections are free and fair,” he said.

-Among the counties’ concerns is that the in tiny Fulton County after officials there agreed to Mastriano’s request to let an outside group audit their election records and equipment.
+Among the counties’ concerns is that the Department of State decertified voting machines in tiny Fulton County after officials there agreed to Mastriano’s request to let an outside group audit their election records and equipment.

 Mastriano has not responded to numerous messages seeking comment about his plans for an election audit, or forensic examination as he calls it, including at his Capitol office on Tuesday.